jobayer977/javascript-interview-questions/src/routes/en/www/what-is-the-temporal-dead-zone-tdz-in-javascript/index.md

 ---
 ## What is the Temporal Dead Zone (TDZ) in JavaScript ?

 A temporal dead zone (TDZ) is the area of a block where a variable is inaccessible until the moment the computer completely initializes it with a value.
-A block is a pair of braces ( `{...}` ) used to group multiple statements.
-Initialization occurs when you assign an initial value to a variable.

 ```js
     function somemethod() {